reptile18/Code-Quiz/README.md

 2. Click the High Scores link in the top left
 3. Observe the score and initials entered previously appear

+* High Scores
+1. View the high scores and ensure that the scores are sorted highest to lowest

 ## Authors

 * **Johnny Li** - *Initial work* - [reptile18](https://github.com/reptile18)